Dr. Alvaro Monge

 - CSULB Press release Cal State Long Beach Receives a 5-Year, $4.4 Million HSI Grant to Promote Latino Student Success in Science, Math, Engineering Fields

 - List of HSI STEM grant recipients by HACU (Hispanic Association of Colleges and Universities).

 - US Department of Education's Hispanic-Serving Institutions (HSI) Program

 HSI STEM Promotores de STEM: Job openings

-All positions for the 2012/13 academic year have been filled.
-Check back in Spring 2013 as we recruit for the next academic year.
+Most positions for the 2013/14 academic year have been filled (we still need a Promotor de STEM for Chemistry/Biochemistry) Check back in Spring 2014 as we recruit for the next academic year.

 As part of the HSI STEM grant, the Promotores de STEM program will be established for the College of Engineering (COE) and the College of Natural Science and Mathematics (CNSM).
 The HSI STEM Program is seeking 10 Promotores de STEM from the COE and 10 from the CNSM who are interested in working on a university-wide initiative to improve the recruitment, retention, academic performance, and graduation rates of Latino students in STEM majors.
 Promotores will be trained to mentor and tutor first generation-educated Latino undergraduate students.

 My most recent interest lies in the area of computer science education.
 I have been part of multi-institutional research teams studying the design skills of undergraduate computer science students.
 My interest now is in the application of the computer science education research techniques to study the database design skills of students and to improve teaching of fundamental topics in database systems.